Edmond Hamilton: Marriage and collaboration

-On December 31, 1946, Hamilton married fellow science fiction author and screenwriter Leigh Brackett in San Gabriel, California, and moved with her to Kinsman, Ohio.
+Hamilton met fellow science fiction author and screenwriter Leigh Brackett for the first time in the summer of 1940, but lost track of her during the war years.
+They met once again at the Hollywood Roosevelt Hotel, where she and Ray Bradbury invited him to the coast in 1946.
+On December 31, 1946, Hamilton married her in San Gabriel, California, and moved with her to Kinsman, Ohio.
 Afterward he would produce some of his best work including his novels The Star of Life (1947), The Valley of Creation (1948), City at World's End (1951) and The Haunted Stars (1960).
 In this more mature phase of his career, Hamilton moved away from the romantic and fantastic elements of his earlier fiction to create some unsentimental and realistic stories, such as "What's It Like Out There?"
 (Thrilling Wonder Stories, December 1952), his single most frequently-reprinted and anthologized work.

 Though Hamilton and Leigh Brackett worked side by side for a quarter-century, they rarely shared the task of authorship; their single formal collaboration, Stark and the Star Kings, originally intended for Harlan Ellison's The Last Dangerous Visions, would not appear in print until 2005.
 It has been speculated that when Brackett temporarily abandoned science fiction for screenwriting in the early 1960s, Hamilton did an uncredited revision and expansion of two early Brackett stories, "Black Amazon of Mars" and "Queen of the Martian Catacombs" — revised texts were published as the novellas People of the Talisman and The Secret of Sinharat (1964).

-Edmond Hamilton died in February 1977 in Lancaster, California, of complications following kidney surgery.
+Hamilton died in February 1977 in Lancaster, California, of complications following kidney surgery.
 In the year before his death, Toei Animation had launched production of an anime adaptation of his Captain Future novels and Tsuburaya Productions adapted Star Wolf into a tokusatsu series; both series were aired on Japanese television in 1978.
 The Captain Future adaptation was later exported to Europe, winning Hamilton a new and different fan base than the one that had acclaimed him half a century before, notably in France, Italy and Germany.

 Joint interviews of Brackett and Hamilton by Dave Truesdale were published in Tangent (Summer 1976), and by Darrell Schweitzer in Amazing Stories (January 1978), — the latter published several months after Hamilton's death, but conducted "much earlier", Truesdale attributes to Schweitzer.